Endre Dudich: Early life and education

-Born in Nagysalló, Hungary, he was educated at grammar school in Esztergom until 1913.
+Born in Nagysalló, Hungary, Dudich was educated at grammar school in Esztergom until 1913.
 His father was a doctor who passed on an interest in zoology to his son.
 His education was interrupted by the First World War where he served three and a half years at the front.
 He returned to the natural history and geography faculty of the Pázmány Péter University, Budapest, and obtained a teaching diploma in 1920.
 He obtained his doctorate at the University of Szeged in 1922.

 Career

-From 1919 Dudich worked at the Zoological Department of the Hungarian National Museum in Budapest.
+From 1919, Dudich worked at the Zoological Department of the Hungarian National Museum in Budapest.
 He became a university lecturer in 1925 and, in 1934, as associate professor, he established the first Systematic Zoology and Animal Geographical Institute within Pázmány Péter University.
 In 1936 he was appointed and established as professor.

 Endre Dudich was commissioned to establish the Institute for Danube Research Station in Lower Göd which he led from 1958 to 1970, and the initiation of the institutional zoological research cave at Baradla cave.
 His book on Systematic Zoology co-authored with former student, Imre Loksa, became a standard text on the subject.

 He chaired the Hungarian Academy of Sciences a total of four times; as corresponding member in 1932 and elected full member in 1942.
 For political reasons he was deprived of academic membership in 1949 but regained the chair in 1951 as corresponding member, and was elected a full member again in 1964.

 He was awarded the Kossuth Prize in 1957.

 He remained at the university until his death in February 1971.
 The Institute was subsequently headed by his former students; János Balogh and Imre Loksa.
 The Institute's modern successor is the Institute of Systematic Zoology and Ecology, Eötvös Loránd University.